-To approach app design, we don’t need to be developers, “just” creatives.
-There are a million ways to design an app, and we need to navigate through each option to develop the best app design possible.
+To approach app design, we don’t need to be developers, “just” being creative will do.
+There are a million different ways to design an app, and we need to navigate through each option to develop the best app design possible.

 Wireframing can help you create the user interface and realise the vast possibilities when it comes to displaying information, images and menus within a very limited ‘screen real estate’.
 If you’d like to try it out, with Balsamiq.com it’s fairly easy to get started and try it out with your own hands.